McCarthy says ‘no movement’ from debt ceiling talks as GOP holds US economy hostage

 For his part, the president’s view has remained consistent since the beginning of the year.
 Mr Biden has repeatedly said that Congress should pass a “clean” debt ceiling increase and negotiate on spending cuts desired for next fiscal year when Congress begins work on a budget.

+“America is not a deadbeat nation.
+We pay our bills and avoiding default is a basic duty of the United States Congress,” he said.
+The president also pointed out that that Congress raised the debt limit three times under former president Donald Trump without any problem, a nod to the trend of Republicans only weaponising the debt ceiling under Democratic presidents.

+Mr Biden added that he will meet with Congressional leaders again on Friday and said their respective staff members will continue conversations between now and then.

-Mr McCarthy characterised Mr Biden’s insistence that the Congress lift the debt ceiling on its’ own and address the spending cuts Republicans covet during the regular budgeting process as intransigent even though Republicans have not introduced a budget proposal for the next fiscal year.
+While the president’s position is consistent with how Congress has usually handled questions of raising the debt ceiling during past administrations, Mr McCarthy characterised Mr Biden’s insistence that the Congress lift the debt ceiling on its’ own and address the spending cuts Republicans covet during the regular budgeting process as intransigent even though Republicans have not introduced a budget proposal for the next fiscal year.
 He also accused Senate Majority Leader Check Schumer of trying to stymie negotiations so Congress would be left without a choice but to pass the “clean” debt ceiling increase desired by Democrats and Mr Biden.

 “Chuck's whole idea before was to take us to the brink and someone's going to have to break right.
 I don't want to play politics with this.
 I think this is too important,” said Mr McCarthy, who suggested the only reason Mr Biden had called a meeting was because the GOP-led House had passed a bill to raise the debt limit while enacting drastic cuts to government programmes favoured by Democrats.